How old was David when he killed Goliath?

 If you wonder how it might fit together, try reading the passages in the order below:

-David’s life was full of unexpected events which he responded to with unusual faith.
-He fought lions and giants, escaped the flying javelins of a mad king, and safely led a force of hundreds of outlaws through a wilderness for several years – even leading them into service under a foreign king.
-After more than a year spent in the land of the Philistines, he inspired hundreds of foreigners to join him as he returned to his own land to be made king, then conquered an impregnable fortress and made it his capital.
+David’s life was full of unexpected events to which he responded with unusual faith.
+He fought lions and giants, escaped the flying javelins of a mad king, and safely led a force of hundreds of outlaws through wild areas for several years – even leading them into service under a foreign king.
+David spent more than a year in the land of the Philistines, and when he left to return to Judah as king, hundreds of foreigners followed him.
+Later, he conquered the impregnable fortress of Jerusalem and made it his capital.
 Through his leadership – and despite a moral lapse that earned God’s punishment in the form of family difficulties that dogged the remainder of his reign – David ushered in a time of greatness for the kingdom of Israel that has never been equalled since.